Masoud Al-Rubaie

-Masoud Al-Rubaie (مسعود الربيعي; born 17 December 1995) is a Saudi Arabian professional footballer who plays as a centre-back for Najran.
+Masoud Al-Rubaie (مسعود الربيعي; born 17 December 1995) is a Saudi Arabian professional footballer who plays as a centre-back.

 Personal life

 Masoud is the older brother of Al-Ahli goalkeeper Mohammed Al-Rubaie and the cousin of the players Hamad Al-Rabaei, Saeed Al-Rubaie and Abdullah Al-Rubaie.

 Career

 Al-Rubaie started his career at the youth teams of hometown club Al-Okhdood.
 He made his debut during the 2015–16 season and was part of the squad that won the 2017–18 Third Division.
 On 25 October 2020, Al-Rubaie joined Pro League club Al-Batin.
 He made his debut on 17 February 2021, in the 2–1 league win against Abha.
 On 23 August 2022, Al-Rubaie joined Najran.